arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/KnownIssues33.md

 Known Issues
 ============

-This page lists some known issues of the ArangoDB suite of products.
+This page lists important issues of the ArangoDB suite of products all users should take note of.
+It is not a list of all open issues.

 ArangoDB Customers can access the
 [_Technical & Security Alerts_](https://arangodb.atlassian.net/wiki/spaces/DEVSUP/pages/223903745)